Skip to content

 Future Saltram: Investing in heritage, nature and wellbeing in Plymouth

-Saltram is a well-loved place for many, providing a vital link to heritage and green space in a rapidly expanding city.
-We want to ensure that Saltram continues to play a pivotal role in supporting health, well-being, and education in Plymouth as it grows.
-We’re committed to creating an inclusive, accessible, and welcoming environment so all feel welcome and can have an equally positive experience of this special place.
-Read on to find out how, alongside our partners, we’re implementing a range of improvements throughout the estate to better meet the needs of the communities we serve.
+Saltram is a much-loved place, offering a vital connection to heritage and green space in a growing city.
+As Plymouth expands, we want to ensure Saltram continues to support health, well-being, and education for generations to come.
+We’re committed to making Saltram more inclusive and accessible, so that everyone feels welcome and can enjoy all that this special place has to offer.
+Working with our partners, we’re delivering a range of improvements across the estate to better serve the needs of our local communities.

 Our vision for Saltram

-Together we can shape this next chapter in Saltram’s history, ensuring this special place can be enjoyed by everyone, for ever.
+Together we are shaping this next chapter in Saltram’s history, ensuring this special place is here for everyone, for ever.

 Doubling the country park at Saltram

-Over the next eighteen months, we will be doubling the amount of free-to-access country park at Saltram.
+This year work will start to double the amount of free-to-access country park at Saltram.
 Spanning 32 hectares (79 acres) — equivalent to 45 football pitches — on the eastern side of the 213 hectare (528 acre) estate, this ambitious project aims to create a vibrant, accessible green space for community wellbeing and engagement, as well as providing a boost for nature.

 The existing country park at Saltram is already visited an estimated 1 million times each year.
 This additional green space means improved access to nature and its well documented well-being benefits for Plymouth's growing population.

-Thanks to support from our partners, the creation of a new accessible 2.5 kilometre multi-use trail, will connect with the existing riverside walk at Saltram and cater for the many ways people use the outdoor space here, from cyclists, walkers and wheelchair users to families with pushchairs and those needing a little more reassurance underfoot.
+Thanks to support from our partner, Sport England, the creation of a new accessible 4km multi-use trail, will connect with the existing riverside walk at Saltram and cater for the many ways people use the outdoor space here, from cyclists, walkers and wheelchair users to families with pushchairs and those needing a little more reassurance underfoot.
 New wildflower meadows and a new community forest will create new habitats for wildlife and a space for visitors to access and connect with nature in the city.

-We have submitted a planning application for the new accessible trail, tree planting and wildflower meadow creation and we aim to open this new area of the countryside park in the summer of 2025.
+We have now secured planning permission for the new accessible trail, tree planting and wildflower meadow creation and we aim to open this new area of the countryside park in 2025.
 Please head to the project updates section below for all the latest developments.

 Two children ride bikes along a track through the woods at Saltram, Devon